salsify/avro-builder/README.md

 enum :e, :X, :Y, :Z
 enum :d, symbols: [:A, :B]

+# defaults can be set for enums with Ruby Avro v1.10.0
+enum :c, symbols: [:A, :B], default: :A

 record :my_record_with_named do
   required :f_ref, :f
   required :fixed_inline, :fixed, size: 9